panzerdp/dmitripavlutin.com/content/posts/108-variables-best-practices/index.md

 Variables are everywhere.
 You declare them, assign, read them at nearly every statement of your application.

-That's why having the good discipline when working with variables is important for readability.
+That's why having good discipline when working with variables is important for readability.

 The first good practice when working with variables in JavaScript is to use `const` and otherwise use `let`.

 A good way to increase the readability of variables is to try to keep the variable's scope as small as possible.
-As well, keep declare the variable as close as possible to the usage place.
+As well, declare the variable as close as possible to the usage place.

 You can't underestimate the importance of good naming.
 Always follow the rule: *the variable name should clearly, without ambiguity indicate what data holds the variable*.
 Don't be afraid to use longer variable names: favor clarity over brevity.